akmalfaditya/Bootcamp/Practice/Serialization and Assemblies/Serialization/README.md

 4. **Experiment with edge cases**: Try serializing collections, DateTime, decimals
 5. **Performance testing**: Run the comparison multiple times with different data

-## Advanced Exercises

-Try these challenges to deepen your understanding:

-1. Add a new model class (e.g., `University`) and serialize it
-2. Implement custom JSON converters for specific formatting
-3. Create a method that determines the best serialization format based on use case
-4. Add encryption to the binary serialization process
-5. Implement XML schema validation

 ## Troubleshooting